centroxy/suitecrm-oxd-module/README.md

 ![upload](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SuiteCRM-module/master/docu/d6.png)

+1. Automatically register any user with an account in the OpenID Provider.
-1. New User Default Role: specify which role to give to new users upon registration.
+2. New User Default Role: specify which role to give to new users upon registration.
-2. URI of the OpenID Connect Provider: insert the URI of the OpenID Connect Provider.
+3. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
-3. Custom URI after logout: custom URI after logout (for example "Thank you" page).
+4. Custom URI after logout: custom URI after logout (for example "Thank you" page).
-4. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+5. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
-5. Click `Register` to continue.
+6. Click `Register` to continue.

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.